zephchang/marx_vector/planning_doc.md

 > get streamlit inspector for embeds rewritten [done]

+> get the new stuff hooked up to d3

 > different colors for different chapters

 > count links to node and size/color based on backlinks